Riggs333/KeyboardShortcutKatas.Python/KeyboardShortcutKatas/MultiCursor.md

 7 drjlKagonfruit

 ## Word Select
 Create a cursor at the start of each word, then select the whole word.
 Note you can copy/paste columns of words.

-Transform `1 apple => private string apple = "apple";`
+Transform `1 apple => def apple = "apple"`

 1 apple
 2 orange